-Members of MAGNUM’s classic-era line ups plus other top-drawer rock alumni unite to perform Classic Magnum songs from the celebrated 1978-94 period.
+Members of MAGNUM’s classic-era line-ups and other top-drawer rock alumni unite to perform Classic Magnum songs from the celebrated 1978-94 period.

-One of the UK’s finest exponents of melodic rock music, Magnum achieved high album and singles chart positions in both the UK and Europe, gaining a reputation as one of the UK most captivating bands, both musically and visually.
-Highlights of the band’s career include regular sold-out theatre tours including a memorable five nights at London’s legendary Hammersmith Odeon performed during 1988 together with headlining Birmingham NEC and Wembley Arena, as well as appearances at major festivals.
+One of the UK’s finest exponents of melodic rock music, Magnum achieved high album and singles chart positions in both the UK and Europe and gained a reputation as one of the UK most captivating live bands.

 Micky Barker and Richard Bailey, both members of Magnum’s classic-era line-ups, didn’t take much persuading to get involved: “This decision was easy,” says Bailey.
 “It was obvious the fans would welcome the chance to hear some of their favourite classic Magnum songs and we all have the essential mutual respect for each other’s musical ability.”

-Barker adds: “Blowing the dust off some of the old CD’s and DVD’s from my time with Magnum, the idea of playing some of Tony Clarkin’s finest songs again became increasingly appealing.”
+Barker adds: “Blowing the dust off some of the old CD’s and DVD’s from my time with Magnum, the idea became increasingly appealing.”

-This union of former members of one the UK’s best-loved bands plus other top-drawer classic rock alumni to perform music that has touched the hearts of several generations of music fans has been one of the true highlights of this year’s rock calendar and the band’s shows met with high acclaim from both music critics and audiences alike:
+This reunion of former members of one the UK’s most revered melodic rock bands to perform music that has touched the hearts of several generations of music fans has been met with the highest acclaim from both music critics and audiences alike:

 “Pure and simple, this was a triumph for all concerned,” wrote Andy Rawll at Metal Talk.
 “This was no pale imitation of an inimitable band.
-It was a worthy tribute to a great songwriter, delivered with style.
 This incredible group of musicians showed their respect of the legacy of Magnum.
-The beauty was in the verve and euphoria of an unfettered performance that delighted those in the crowd, as much as it did those on stage.”
+The beauty was in the verve and euphoria of an unfettered performance, delivered with style, that delighted those in the crowd, as much as it did those on stage.”

-David Randall at Get Ready to Rock added: “This really was a night of Magnum nostalgia and – perhaps more than a Magnum gig – an evocative celebration of the band’s heritage and Tony Clarkin’s stellar song-writing”
+David Randall at Get Ready to Rock added: “This really was a night of Magnum nostalgia and – perhaps more than a Magnum gig – an evocative celebration of the band’s heritage.”